funcompbio/assignment-6/README.md

   * Does the Python program `src/smilesparser.py` runs without errors?
   * Does the Python program `src/smilesparser.py` calculates the molecular formula from a given SMILES string correctly?
   * Does the Python program `src/smilesparser.py` passes all autograding tests?
-  * Does the Python program `src/smilesparser.py` has fewer than 35 lines of code, excluding blank and comment lines?
+  * Does the Python program `src/smilesparser.py` has less or equal than 35 lines of code, excluding blank and comment lines?
   * Does the Python program `src/smilesparser.py` use the `index()` method for _list_ objects?